The Condition Improvement Fund (CIF) for 2021-22 is now closed.

 - Applications opened on Monday 12th November 2020

-- The submission deadline for all applications was 12 noon on Friday 13th December 2019
+- The submission deadline for all applications is 12 noon on Thursday 14th January 2021.

 - Project completion: projects typically have 12 months to complete, larger projects may be given up to 24 months to complete.